MirrorNetworking/Mirror/doc/Components/Authenticators/index.md

 When you have a multiplayer game, often you need to store information about your player for later games, keep game stats or communicate with your friends.
 For all these use cases, you often need a way to uniquely identify a user.
 Being able to tell users apart is called authentication.
 There are several methods available, some examples include:
 -   Ask the user for username and password
--   Use a third party oath or OpenID identity provider, such as Facebook, Twitter, Google
+-   Use a third party OAuth2 or OpenID identity provider, such as Facebook, Twitter, Google
 -   Use a third party service such as PlayFab, GameLift or Steam
 -   Use the device id, very popular method in mobile
 -   Use Google Play in Android